Visit the new Dairy Farmer Central website for the latest information on help available.

 Initiative/Service: Rural Skills Connect Program

-This measure addresses the vital skills gaps in Victoria by utilising the transferable skills in dairy communities to meet rural industry skills shortages.
+This measure addressed the vital skills gaps in Victoria by utilising the transferable skills in dairy communities to meet rural industry skills shortages.

 Initiative/Service: Victorian Training Guarantee (VTG) exemptions